sebrighte/Simple-API-gateway/README.md

 services.json
 ```
 Note: Use a local file where an OpenAPI specification is not exposed so you can host the OpenAPI locally, but access the API from the published endpoint
-(e.g. Traccar or httpbin (httpbin) bleow where I use the hoted OpenAPI and also the local OpenAPI (httpbinlocal) definitions
+(e.g. Traccar or httpbin (httpbin) below where I use a self hosted OpenAPIfile with the local OpenAPI (httpbinlocal) definitions

 Example: